GramKoski/making-aie-dev-easier-readthedocs/docs/setup_and_explanation.rst

 |
 |   *The initial version, AI Engine (AIE), is optimized for DSP and communication applications, while the AI Engine-Machine Learning (AIE-ML) introduces a version optimized for machine learning.* [#AIE-ML-arch-manual-diff]_

-**Q**: *Does the the AI in AIE really stand for Artificial Intelligence?
+| **Q**: *Does the the AI in AIE really stand for Artificial Intelligence?
 Not Adaptive or Accelerated Integration or Intellgence?*
-**A**: While this does seem like an obvious question, we could not find the AIE referred to as Artificial Intelligence Engine anywhere.
+| **A**: While this does seem like an obvious question, we could not find the AIE referred to as Artificial Intelligence Engine anywhere.
 So while there is not a good amount of sources, a definitive source is the 2018 `Xilinx (WP506) "AI Engines and Their Applications" <https://spiritelectronics.com/pdf/wp506-ai-engine.pdf>`_, which specifies AI stands for Artificial Intelligence.

-.. [*]
+| .. [*]
-**Q**: *Erm, the* `XDNA page <https://www.amd.com/en/technologies/xdna.html>`_ *shows that AIE-ML configuration only has a horizontal cascade stream only on the top row.
+| **Q**: *Erm, the* `XDNA page <https://www.amd.com/en/technologies/xdna.html>`_ *shows that AIE-ML configuration only has a horizontal cascade stream only on the top row.
 It also says the AIE-ML engines run at 1.3 GHz, not 1 GHz*
-**A**: You're absolutely correct!
+| **A**: You're absolutely correct!
 It does!
 But the AIE-ML documentation shows a horizontal cascade stream for all tiles and a normal 1 GHz. [#AIE-ML-arch-manual]_ But since the wording on the XDNA page says the AIE-ML can 'run over 1.3GHz', perhaps there is some clock frequency beyond FMax in the documentation at play.
+There are also a couple of other mistakes in press releases like `Ryzen AI Announcement <https://www.4gamers.com.tw/news/detail/58488/amd-announce-ryzen-7040hs-sreies-processors-with-xdna-technoligy>`_ but it is showing AIE not AIE-ML.
+The tiles in the `AMD products guide <https://www.amd.com/en/products/adaptive-socs-and-fpgas/technologies/ai-engine.html>`_ is wrong because the cascades do no alternate.
+Yeah, there are a few errors here and there.

 .. [#AIE-Tech] https://www.amd.com/en/products/adaptive-socs-and-fpgas/technologies/ai-engine.html